yabwon/HoW-SASPackages/README.md

 - SAS Packages allow you to extend SAS capabilities by referencing reusable, centrally maintained code.

 - Not only macros!
-You can use different "types" like: user functions (`FCMP` and `CASL`), `IML` modules, proc proto `C` routines, formats, libraries, and even data generating code in a package.
+You can use different "types" like: user functions (`FCMP` and `CASL`), `IML` modules, proc proto `C` routines, formats, libraries, `PROC DS2` threads or packages, and even data generating code in a package.

 - Automatic update of the `cmplib=` and the `fmtsearch=` options for functions and formats.
 Utility macros for `IML` modules and `CAS-L` user defined functions for fast loading (with dependency checks).